At Mead Road Infant School we follow the revised version of National Curriculum that was introduced in September 2014.

 The National Curriculum provides the school with the outline of knowledge, skills and understanding that we are required to cover in school, but we are proud to offer a much broader curriculum than that, making the most of many and varied opportunities to broaden and enrich the curriculum for our children.

 The National Curriculum comprises core and foundation subjects.
-The three major core subjects are English, mathematics and science and these take up a larger share of curriculum teaching time.
+The three major core "It will be exciting and will inspire children to nurture a passion for learning"subjects are English, mathematics and science and these take up a larger share of curriculum teaching time.
 The foundation subjects are: art and design, computing (previously Information and Communications Technology, or ICT), design and technology, geography, history, music, physical education and religious education.
 The main curriculum is extended with other aspects of learning, including personal, social and health education.
 There is also significant emphasis put on social, moral, spiritual and cultural development of individuals.